sandipsahoo2k2/my/articles/engineering/ds/balanced_brackets.md

 }
 ```

-## Create all possible parenthesis from a given paranthesis string
+## Create all possible parenthesis from a given string
 This is a handy question, sometimes asked in interviews, to find all possible parenthesis string by removing 1 element.
 &#9758;Below code is a simplified version for possible substrings for a given inputcusing substring.